juliogomez/devops/README.md

 *sda* will be the HD itself and *sda1*, *sda2* the partitions it includes.

-You may check partition format with:
+You may check your partitions format with:

 `df -Th`